SAP-samples/teched2025-CS262/exercises/ex4/README.md

 }
 ```

-:point_right: Add the logic to perform the request to the Answer Generation API from the `DetailsForm.jsx` UI component.
+:point_right: In `DetailsForm.jsx`, implement the logic within the `handleStreamAPI()` function to enable calling the Answer Generation API from the UI.
 ```javascript
   async function handleStreamAPI() {
     setCardsCollapsed(true);